 My husband is the bravest person I know.
 For the 8 years I’ve been in love with Dave, we’ve spent half of that apart.
 3 years were of him deployed to Iraq for Operation Iraqi Freedom (’07-’08 and ’09-’10) and to Afghanistan for Operation Enduring Freedom (’13-14′).
 The remaining time apart took Dave away on long nights at work and days, weeks and months training in the field.

 Until recently, Post Traumatic Stress Disorder (PTSD) was only something I had only read about or learned about from Army pre & post deployment briefings.
 I never dreamed PTSD would be something my husband and my family would be learn to cope with and live with.
+I have heard many veterans have tried using CBD to help manage their PTSD to a certain degree, if you’d like to learn more, depending where you live the legality may differ, but try sites like this, Cannabis Oil UK.

 This photo is from Dave’s homecoming from his most recent deployment to Afghanistan.
 Homecomings are amazing.
 One of my favorite parts of living this military life.
 Having my soldier in my arms after he’s been away fighting a war is one of the best feelings in life… knowing he’s physically home, safe and with me, it’s a priceless moment.
 Unfortunately, military life brings more than just joyful moments like this homecoming.